ONSdigital/dp-cli/README.md

     dp-ci-path: path to your local dp-ci
     dp-hierarchy-builder-path: path to your local dp-hierarchy-builder-path
     dp-code-list-scripts-path: path to your local dp-code-list-scripts-path
-    ssh-user: Your AWS account name
+    ssh-user: Your first and last name concatenated eg. JaneBloggs"
 ```

 and if this is a first time setup, comment out `prod` from environments, thus: